decatur/ansatz17/README.md

-You found a simple, non-recursive, shift-reduce, bottom-up parser generator for GNU Octave or MATLAB®.
+This is a simple and fast parser for GNU Octave or MATLAB®.
-It is a single file solution with 200 lines of code and no dependencies.
+It is a single file solution with about 200 lines of code and no dependencies.

-# Restrictions
 The test cases run successfully with GNU Octave 3.8.2 and MATLAB 2013b.
 Older versions may break the code.

+The parser emmits an Abstract Syntax Tree (AST).
+It's not realy a tree, but a Directed Acyclic Graph.
+On this AST you can, for example,
+* evaluate (as an example see test/evalExpr.m)
+* validate
+* compile

 As far as I know there is one [much more potent parser in MATLAB](http://www.cs.dartmouth.edu/~mckeeman/cs48/lectures/01_lecture.html), admitting I could not make it work for me.

 # Usage
 ```